vargac/IV110/README.md

 mamba activate IV110
 ```

+For basecalling, we use ONT `guppy`, which has to be installed by Yourself
+as it cannot be included in a `conda` environemnt.

 It may be useful to look into the `config.yml` file and set some names to more
 appropriate values for You.
 An argument `-C`/`--config` is to be used for that.
 E.g. to download the `.fast5` files into this local repository, say folder